 The Schools Sustainability Challenge recognises and rewards the sustainability action and leadership of schools around the world, and the winning school is awarded the Schools Sustainability Challenge Trophy, together with a cash prize of £500 or equivalent.

 The Schools Sustainability Challenge is judged on the quality of the projects featured in the videos and their potential replicability around the world.
-Views of the videos on Youtube are also taken into account during the judging process.
-Viewers are invited to show their support by viewing and ‘liking’ their favourite video entries on Youtube.
+Views of the videos on Youtube before end May 2017 are also taken into account during the judging process.
+Viewers are invited to show their support by viewing and ‘liking’ their favourite video entries on Youtube before end May 2017.

 Videos must be entered no later than midnight GMT on 18th December 2016 (extended by popular demand!).
 Each registered Teacher Champion can submit one video (maximum length: 3 minutes).
 Only one entry per school is permitted.

 Video submissions must be uploaded to Youtube and Teacher Champions will be asked to provide the relevant Youtube link.
 Please ensure that the following information is included in the title of your Youtube video: “TSL 2017 Schools Sustainability Challenge”.